Adaxry/Unified_Layer_Skipping/README.md

 </p>

-We propose a Unified Layer Skipping strategy for Large Language Models that selects and skips computational layers based on the target speedup ratio, providing stable acceleration, preserving performance, and supporting popular acceleration techniques, thereby outperforming existing dynamic computation methods in both inference performance and actual model throughput.
+We propose a Unified Layer Skipping strategy for Large Language Models that selects and skips computational layers based on the target speedup ratio, providing stable acceleration, preserving performance, and supporting popular acceleration techniques (e.g., batch decoding and KV caching).
 Our pre-print paper is available at [here](https://arxiv.org/abs/2404.06954).

 ## Requirements